ANDRE-BOUDIN BAKERIES, INC.

 LINKS TO OR FROM ANOTHER WEBSITE

 Our Website, online services, and Services may contain links to other websites not operated or controlled by us (the “Third Party Sites”).
 All data provided, collected, maintained, stored or otherwise disclosed on these Third Party Sites, if any, is governed by their privacy policies.
-The links on the Site do not imply that we endorse or have reviewed the Third Party Sites, or their privacy policies, if any.
+The links on the Website do not imply that we endorse or have reviewed the Third Party Sites, or their privacy policies, if any.
 We strongly encourage you to contact those sites directly for information on their privacy policies.

 Boudin may process your personal information because: